 The leadership of the Catholic Church, from Pope Francis and his predecessors to our local bishops, has spoken unequivocally on the issue of caring for God’s creation, the issue of climate change, and our urgent call to respond.
 The virtue of prudence calls us to take seriously the conclusions of the great majority of international scientists who warn us that human activity is indeed having an effect on the earth’s climate and adversely impacting the poor.
 The Archdiocese of Cincinnati helped to inaugurate the U.S. bishops’ endorsed Catholic Climate Covenant: The St. Francis Pledge to Care for Creation and the Poor which calls us to pray, learn, and act to be better stewards of our common home, the Earth.

-To live out the elements of this pledge, the Archdiocesan Catholic Social Action Commission now hosts a Care for Creation Task Force which is very active supporting parish efforts, promoting recycling, obtaining funding for energy retrofits at churches, and much more!
+To live out the elements of this pledge, the Archdiocesan Catholic Social Action Commission hosts a Care for Creation Task Force which is very active supporting parish efforts, promoting recycling, obtaining funding for energy retrofits at churches, and much more!
 The Care for Creation Task Force meets every other month, generally on the 4th Tuesday.
 Please contact our office if you would like to join the discussions.

 Check out the video our Care for Creation Task Force put together to highlight the great work happening right here in our archdiocese.